-The administration is seeking approval of the Consolidated District Plan for FY 2021 for the following grants: Title I, Part A, Title II- Part A, Title IV-Part A, Title III - Language Instruction Educational Program (LIEP), Title III - Immigrant Education Program, and IDEA, Part B Flow-Through.
+The administration is seeking approval of the Consolidated District Plan for FY 2022 for the following grants: Title I, Part A, Title II- Part A, Title IV-Part A, Title III - Language Instruction Educational Program (LIEP), Title III - Immigrant Education Program, and IDEA, Part B Flow-Through.
+Approval of this plan is merely a procedural requirement and does not signal any change in the grants for which we apply or receive.